Hudson Reed Faucets

 The faucets we obtained for testing can be safely characterized as unremarkable, outstanding for neither design nor quality.
 They are representative Chinese designs — pleasing, but conservative.
 There are very few styling adventures in China where manufacturers generally sell mass-market faucets.
 To appeal the widest possible market, producers stay well within safe styling boundaries.

 The ceramic cartridges used in the Hudson Reed faucets we examined were made in China.
 But, that's about all we know about them.
 There are no markings on the cartridges identifying the actual manufacturer.
 In our experience, Chinese manufacturers that have gained an international reputation for good quality ceramic cartridges generally identify their products.
 The absence of identification marks usually suggests a lower quality component.

 Ultra Finishing owns a cartridge manufacturing company, Valquest, Ltd., that makes very good thermostatic cartridges for showers, but it does not manufacture faucet cartridges.

-Just two finishes are available: chrome and nickel.
-All faucets are available in chrome, only a few in nickel.
+Just three finishes are available: chrome, nickel and stainless.
+Most faucets are available in chrome, only a few in nickel or stainless.
 The finishes we examined were very good, heavy plated and well polished finishes that should easily stand up to a lot of abuse.